almereyda/awesome-starred/README.md

 - [JohanPeeters/ride-sharing](https://github.com/JohanPeeters/ride-sharing) - An SPA written in React to demonstrate some security issues
 - [codefornl/open311-api](https://github.com/codefornl/open311-api) - open311-api written in node
 - [codeforamerica/node-open311](https://github.com/codeforamerica/node-open311) - A Node.js module for interacting with the Open311 API. [this CfA repo is the canonical version]
-- [apollographql/federation-demo](https://github.com/apollographql/federation-demo) - Demo of Apollo Federation
+- [apollographql/federation-demo](https://github.com/apollographql/federation-demo) - Federation 2 supersedes this demo and this example is no longer the newest.
+See https://www.apollographql.com/docs/federation/ for migration steps!
 - [CONNECT-platform/connect-platform](https://github.com/CONNECT-platform/connect-platform) - Visual Backend Programming Platform
-- [icodebetter/icodebetter](https://github.com/icodebetter/icodebetter) - An opinionated low code platform that helps you code business applications in a better way :rabbit:
 - [wmfs/tymly](https://github.com/wmfs/tymly) - An open framework for building digital services.
 - [skyvers/skyve](https://github.com/skyvers/skyve) - Skyve is an open-source low-code platform that gives you access to all of the key capabilities needed to build sophisticated, robust and scalable cloud solutions.
 - [evoluteur/evolutility-server-node](https://github.com/evoluteur/evolutility-server-node) - Model-driven REST or GraphQL backend for CRUD and more, written in Javascript, using Node.js, Express, and PostgreSQL.